gabrielstik/tgv-inoui/README.md

 * More rounded shapes

 ## Run

-The operational version of the website is in _dist_ directory.
+You can directly run the operational version of the website which is in _dist_ directory.

 ### Task runner
 This project was made with the help of Gulp & my own [static-template](https://github.com/gabrielstik/static-template).